Free Barcode Generator: Create UPC, EAN,

 Shipping & Logistics

-Shipping labels use Code 128 and GS1-128 to encode tracking numbers, carrier codes, and routing data.
-ITF-14 is the GS1 standard for outer cartons and pallets.
+Shipping labels use Code 128 to encode tracking numbers, carrier codes, and routing data.
+ITF-14 is the GS1 standard for outer cartons and pallets — type the first 13 digits and the fourteenth is calculated for you.
 Every package you track online relies on barcodes at every stage of transit.

 Healthcare & Pharmaceuticals

 Hospitals use barcodes on patient wristbands, medication packaging, and specimen labels.
 Scanning a medication barcode confirms the right patient gets the right dose.
-GS1-128 encodes batch numbers and expiry dates for regulatory compliance.
+GS1 DataMatrix carries the GTIN, batch number and expiry date GS1 asks for on regulated packaging, written as (AI)value pairs — and it is one of the fourteen formats above.

 Libraries & Publishing